azylman/dagger/README.md

 ```go
 func Execute(tasks ...*Task) error
 ```
-Execute takes in a list of tasks and executes them as soon as possible.
+Execute takes in a list of Tasks and executes each one in its own goroutine, as soon as its dependent Tasks have finished.
+It is not guaranteed that all Tasks will execute.
+If a Task returns an error, Tasks that depend on it will not execute.
 Execute will never return if it is impossible for any task to complete (either because there are cycles in your dependency graph or because a dependent task wasn't passed to Execute).

 #### type Task